 We are now assessing the usability and utility of a set of guidelines for natural language processing neural network diagrams.
 The complexity is both in terms of methodology and measures, neither of which are well established.
 The study and resulting measures span both creation and interpretation of the diagram, and describe pragmatic communicative properties based on the tasks the diagram is employed for.
-Adapting from User Interface Guidelines [1], our measures are based on two fundamental aspects:
+Tasks reported by interview participants include finding "how the system works" and "as an index to text", and over 12 different tasks were reported from 12 participants.
+Adapting from specific User Interface Guidelines [1], our measures are based on two fundamental aspects: